Aceh River

-The Aceh river on the island of Sumatra in Indonesia flows from mountains that include the 2780-metre high Mount Peuët Sagoë for some two hundred kilometres northeastward to reach the junction of the Indian Ocean and the Andaman Sea at Banda Aceh, the capital of Aceh Province.
+The Aceh River on the island of Sumatra in Indonesia flows from mountains that include the 2,780-metre high Mount Peuët Sagoë for some 200 kilometres northeastward to reach the junction of the Indian Ocean and the Andaman Sea at Banda Aceh, the capital of Indonesia's westernmost Aceh province.
 The river has a catchment area of some 1775 square kilometres.

 The river has a flow of up to 30,000 cubic meters per second.
 This enormous flow frequently flooded Banda Aceh and the land upstream from the town.

 Flood prevention

 The Japanese Government provided Indonesia an aid package to reduce flooding.
 From 1986 to 1992 the Japanese consultants Pacific Consultants International with Japanese, South Korean and Indonesian contractors reconstructed the river's seaward-end 25 kilometres and built a diversion channel almost entirely preventing flooding.

 The British civil engineer Peter Hines was the coordinator for the six years of documentation and meetings agreed to be in English for the Indonesian, Japanese, and Korean languages needed on site and in Djakarta, the capital city of Indonesia.
 By the 1980s, the English language had recently become the world's business lingua franca.

 50 kilometres of 8-metre plastic mattresses were woven in Heathcoat Fabrics' factory in Tiverton, England, and on site sewn together and filled with grout to line the sandy river banks.